shamspias/chatgpt-voice-chatbot-telegram/README.md

 - Clone the repository to your local machine.
 - Install the required dependencies by running pip install -r requirements.txt.
 - Set up your OpenAI API credentials and update the .env file with the appropriate values.
-- Run the application with python app.py.
+- Create an virtual environment and install all requirments and active the environment

 ### Install requirements
 - Install Python3-venv curl redis-server supervisor and FFMPEG